davidkhala/oracle/goldengate/README.md

 Oracle GoldenGate creates trail files that contain the most recent changed data from the source database.

 It then pushes these files to the server, where a process converts the trail file into standard SQL to be applied to the target database.

+It is not designed to
+- Archive data: CDC, replication means copy, not move.
+It will be hard to avoid housekeep operation not to be sync.
 ## Compared to Oracle DB Data Guard
 - DG simply maintains an exact **physical** replica of the production copy remotely.
 Thus it has to be **homogenous** and only between oracle to oracle
 - Only one-way data replication